osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 A cancelled run never advances the watermark and terminates in `CANCELLED`, never in `FAILED`.

 This decision's core-side plumbing is implemented in Phase 0-b1 (commit `4dd4cb5`).
-What remains for Phase 1 is the `/api/v1/runs/{id}/cancel` endpoint itself and persisting the indeterminate-state warning on the run record; SQL Server `BulkCopy` and PostgreSQL `COPY` cancellation remain best-effort rather than immediate.
+The `/api/v1/runs/{id}/cancel` endpoint itself is implemented in Phase 1c-1: it delivers the cancellation signal to the running `ReplicationExecutionContext` synchronously before persisting any state change, and its response always carries the per-mode warning text described above.
+The warning is returned in the HTTP response but is not yet written back onto the `job_run` row itself — see the Phase 1c-1 section below.
+SQL Server `BulkCopy` and PostgreSQL `COPY` cancellation remain best-effort rather than immediate.

 ### Decision 6: PostgreSQL Worker Dispatch